-Belgian audit warns Oosterweel project cannot be fully repaid with toll revenues
+Audit warns Oosterweel project cannot be fully repaid with toll revenues

 Belgium’s Court of Audit has warned that the Oosterweel project in Antwerp cannot be fully repaid using toll revenues.
 The remarks raise fresh concerns about its long-term financing.

-The audit body said in its annual review that current funding sources are insufficient to cover costs through to 2033, the expected end of construction.
-It estimates a shortfall of around €2.25 billion compared with the agreed lending ceiling.
+The audit body said in its annual review that current funding sources were insufficient to cover costs through to 2033, the expected end of construction.
+It estimates a shortfall of around 2.25 billion euros compared with the agreed lending ceiling.

 The Oosterweel works, a major infrastructure scheme around Antwerp, have seen costs rise sharply in recent years.
-One major factor is the expensive cleanup of PFAS-contaminated soil, which alone required an additional €1.65 billion.
+One major factor is the expensive cleanup of PFAS-contaminated soil, which alone required an additional 1.65 billion euros.

-The Flemish Government has provided extra subordinated loans, which are intended to be repaid from future toll income.
+The Flemish government has provided extra subordinated loans, which are intended to be repaid from future toll income.
 However, the Court of Audit questioned this assumption and warned that projected traffic volumes, and therefore toll revenues, may be overly optimistic.

 Construction authority Lantis has been relying on these forecasts to finance the project.
 The Court of Audit also pointed to ongoing uncertainty around remediation costs and warned that additional risks could further affect the budget.